jgarber623/svgeez/README.md

 ### Markup

-To use an svgeez-generated SVG sprite file, first include the file's contents at the top of your HTML page, just after open `<body>` element.
+To use an svgeez-generated SVG sprite file, first include the file's contents at the top of your HTML page, just after the opening `<body>` element.

 In a Rails 4 application: